-4.2.1 The extent of the common, which includes all release and replacement land, has been inspected over a number of years as part of the ecological survey work undertaken to support the application.
+4.2.1 The extent of the common, which includes the temporary construction area, has been inspected over a number of years as part of the ecological survey work undertaken to support the application.
 The survey work was undertaken on foot, looking at physical features, biodiversity and topography.